sharmadeepesh/hqbot-2/README.md

 The main mechanism of the script is same.
 However, there is one big difference in this one.
 Instead of using local machine's interpreter, the script takes help of online Jupyter Notebook Binder to execute some part of the code.
 This saves a lot of time and makes the script more efficient.

 The script OCRs the live game broadcast and passes the generate strings to Jupyter Notebook.
 The rest of the code is executed on that environment.
-This saves us approximately 7-8 seconds of processing time.
+This saves us approximately 7-8 seconds of processing time.<br/>
 <h3>How To Use This Script</h3>
 I have provided some steps to inform you how to use this script.
 1. First of all, open this link on your browser.